 "One visit to a website, prompting one auction among advertisers, can result in a person’s personal data being seen by hundreds of organisations" – Information Commissioner’s Office about adtech and realtime bidding.

 The glue for internet users’ uncontrolled identification within the desktop is the third-party cookies.
 Safari and Mozilla browsers have stopped supporting them already.
 Google, as well as Amazon, have been fined for third-party cookies by European authorities, however the size of the fines can’t be compared with Google’s income from the ad empire cash machine.
 So, Google Chrome, as the most popular web browser, keeps supporting third-party cookies though having promised to stop it by the end of 2021.
 Unfortunately, the timeline has been changed and postponed to 2023.
-Google’s put off feels like an oppressive power struggle at the dawn of dictatorship.

 Multiple third-party SDKs are part of a monetisation model for app developers which enable In-App ads placement but as a side effect they are leaking significant user’s data.
 Third-party tracking inside the mobile ecosystem paper written by the University of Oxford found out that 90% of apps in the Google Play market contain at least one third-party tracker leading to complete insecurity and the absence of instruments to control users’ privacy.
 Therefore, anyone can buy the data about an individual with details comparable with security agencies' knowledge.
 Nevertheless, the positive changes have started with Apple disabling the user’s IDFA unwanted sharing by app developers.
 As we see, that has a direct impact on Facebook’s ads empire.
 Facebook’s reaction to it seemed to be an admission of guilt.
 By losing the ability to identify users via IDFA in the mobile they simply lose applicability for the huge amount of personal data to advertisement within apps in iOS.